RichardDooling/Entertainment_Law/Representation/Representation.md

 of common sense.

 There might be some force to the claim of unconscionability in the case at bar if the contract could properly be construed as was done by the majority in the Appellate Division.
-That court held that under the express terms of the contract of May 8, 1946, plaintiff was not required to render any services to defendant.
+That court held that under the express terms of the contract of May 8, 1946, Mandel was not required to render any services to Liebman.
 We do not think that that is a permissible construction under our decisions.
 See *Wood v.
 Lucy, Lady Duff-Gordon*.

-Here, the contract provides that it is mutually agreed by the parties &hellip; that the defendant 'hereby employs' the plaintiff
+Here, the contract provides
+that it is mutually agreed by the parties &hellip; that the Liebman 'hereby employs' Mandel
-'as his personal representative and manager to use his ability and experience as such manager and personal representative in the guidance and furtherance' of defendant's career and 'to advise him in connection with all offers of employment and contracts for services, and conclude for him such contracts.'
+'as his personal representative and manager to use his ability and experience as such manager and personal representative in the guidance and furtherance' of Liebman's career and 'to advise him in connection with all offers of employment and contracts for services, and conclude for him such contracts.'
-Thus, there is a clear implication that plaintiff was required to do that for which he was employed.
+Thus, there is a clear implication that Mandel was required to do that for which he was employed.
-Even if the contract had merely provided that plaintiff was employed 'as personal representative and manager,' with no further description of his duties, that would have been sufficient, for it could be shown that to these parties, in a specialized field with it own peculiar customs and usages, that phrase was enough to measure the entire extent of plaintiff's required services.
+Even if the contract had merely provided that Mandel was employed 'as personal representative and manager,' with no further description of his duties, that would have been sufficient, for it could be shown that to these parties, in a specialized field with it own peculiar customs and usages, that phrase was enough to measure the entire extent of Mandel's required services.

-The further provision in the
+The provision in the contract that Mandel
-contract that plaintiff ‘shall only devote as much time and attention to the activities and affairs' of defendant ‘as the opinion and judgment’ of plaintiff ‘deems necessary’ must be given a reasonable interpretation consonant with the purpose of the contract.
+‘shall only devote as much time and attention to the activities and affairs' of Liebman
+‘as the opinion and judgment’ of Mandel ‘deems necessary’ must be given a reasonable interpretation consonant with the purpose of the contract.
 It would be an unnatural and bizarre construction of the document to hold that that provision was intended to excuse plaintiff from any obligation to render service under the contract, while continuing to reap benefits thereunder.
-The provision seems merely to constitute an attempt on the part of plaintiff to protect himself from excessive and unreasonable demands upon his time.
-See Meyers v.
-Nolan, supra, 18 Cal.App.2d at page 323, where it was said:
+The provision seems merely to constitute an attempt on the part of Mandel to protect himself from excessive and unreasonable demands upon his time.

+See *Meyers v.
+Nolan* &hellip; where it was said:

-> The fact that the contract provided that the managers could devote as much time to defendant's affairs as they deemed necessary does not destroy its mutuality.
-The very nature of the business of the parties was such that representation of other actors was to be expected.
-The clause was evidently inserted to avoid any misunderstanding on the subject and to more clearly define the rights and obligations of the managers.
+> The fact that the contract provided
+> that the managers could devote as much time to defendant's affairs
+> as they deemed necessary does not destroy its mutuality.
+> The very nature of the business of the parties
+> was such that representation of other actors was to be expected.
+> The clause was evidently inserted
+> to avoid any misunderstanding on the subject
+> and to more clearly define the rights and obligations of the managers.

-Of course, as defendant urges, it is theoretically possible that plaintiff, under this provision, could deem it necessary to devote no time to the activities and affairs of defendant, but in that event, it is clear that plaintiff would not be performing the contract but would be breaching it and foregoing his right to compensation.
+Of course, as Liebman urges,
+it is theoretically possible that Mandel, under this provision, could deem it necessary to devote no time to the activities and affairs of defendant, but in that event, it is clear that Mandel would not be performing the contract but would be breaching it and foregoing his right to compensation.

-Since plaintiff, as we hold, was required to render some service to defendant under the contract, it cannot be said that the contract was unconscionable.
+Since Mandel, as we hold, was required to render some service to Liebman under the contract, it cannot be said that the contract was unconscionable.
-Defendant was the best judge of the necessity and worth of plaintiff's services, and of the price he wished to pay to obtain them.
+Liebman was the best judge
+of the necessity and worth of Mandel's services, and of the price he wished to pay to obtain them.
-In return for plaintiff's contractual obligation to render such services, defendant agreed to pay as compensation an amount based upon a percentage of his earnings.
-It is not for the court to decide whether defendant made a good or bad bargain.
+In return for Mandel's contractual obligation to render such services, Liebman agreed to pay as compensation an amount based upon a percentage of his earnings.
+It is not for the court to decide whether Liebman made a good or bad bargain.
 We fail to see how the contract can be described as one “such as no man in his senses &hellip; would make” and “no honest or fair man would accept” &hellip; or one which would ‘shock the conscience and confound the judgment of any man of common